 • E-Check online ($1.30 Processor Convenience Fee)

-• Debit/Credit Card (2.49% of the balance + $1.00 flat fee)
+• Debit/Credit Card (2.49% of the balance + $1.00 flat fee) *online or in person only*

 • Automatic payments through Front Desk (Click HERE)